|

 Them under Subjection”: California’s Tejón

-Reservation and Beyond, 1852–1864.
-By George Harwood
+Reservation and Beyond, 1852–1864, by George Harwood

 Phillips.
 Reviewed by Steven M. Karr